Atomoxetine Review: The Best ADHD Medication?

 Adderall XR may be slightly more effective than atomoxetine for ADHD, but has its own risk of side effects given that it’s a potent stimulant drug.
 We have not come across any evidence suggesting that atomoxetine is more or less effective than regular Adderall.

-We would recommend that patients considering this medication speak with their doctor about atomoxetine over its branded alternative Strattera which should be similarly effective but is far more expensive at retail price.
+We would recommend that patients considering this medication speak with their doctor about atomoxetine over its branded alternative Strattera, which should be similarly effective but has far higher retail prices.

 Illuminate Labs is a proud member of